bigmlcom/bigml-node/docs/index.md

 - **sources** Contain the data uploaded from your local data file after processing (interpreting field types or missing characters, for instance).
 You can set its locale settings or its field names or types.
+These resources are handled through `bigml.Source`.

 - **datasets** Contain the information of the source in a structured summarized way according to its file types (numeric, categorical or text).
+These resources are handled through `bigml.Dataset`.

 - **models** It's a tree-like structure extracted from a dataset in order to predict one field, the objective field, according to the values of other fields, the input fields.
+These resources are handled through `bigml.Model`.

-- **prediction** Is the representation of the predicted value for the objective field obtained by applying the model to an input data set.
+- **predictions** Is the representation of the predicted value for the objective field obtained by applying the model to an input data set.
+These resources are handled through `bigml.Prediction`.

-- **ensemble** Is a group of models extracted from a single dataset to be used together in order to predict the objective field.
+- **ensembles** Is a group of models extracted from a single dataset to be used together in order to predict the objective field.
+These resources are handled through `bigml.Ensemble`.

-- **evaluation** Is a set of measures of performance defined on your model or ensemble by checking predictions for the objective field of a test dataset with its provided values.
+- **evaluations** Is a set of measures of performance defined on your model or ensemble by checking predictions for the objective field of a test dataset with its provided values.
+These resources are handled through `bigml.Evaluation`.

 Creating resources
 ------------------